 Your support for this fund helps to create transformative and innovative ways to share knowledge related to spirituality and its place in public life among our communities.

 To contribute by mail, please send a check payable to "ASU Foundation/CSRC" to:

 Center for the Study of Religion and Conflict

-All funds will be deposited with the ASU Foundation for a New American University, a separate nonprofit organization that exists to support ASU.
-The full amount of your contribution may be considered a charitable contribution.
+All funds will be deposited with the ASU Foundation for a New American University, a nonprofit organization that exists to support Arizona State University (ASU).
+Gifts in support of ASU are subject to foundation policies and fees.
+Your gift may be considered a charitable contribution.
 Please consult your tax advisor regarding the deductibility of charitable contributions.
-Annual contributions may be acknowledged in Center publications, including our annual report, newsletters, or on our website.
-If you do not want your name published, please notify our office.

 Annual contributions to the Center may be acknowledged in our publications, including our annual report, newsletters and website.
 If you do not want your name to be published, please let us know.

 With a Center scholarship, geography and political science major Margaret Tucker traveled to Azerbaijan to work with experts on cartography, cultural geography, and longstanding religious and ethnic disputes